Instruction-Following Pruning for Large Language Models: Experiment

 \subsection{Evaluation with Task-Specific Masks}

 An additional noteworthy capability of {\alg} is task-specific pruning.
 While {\alg} can effectively prune a model on a per-input basis, the algorithm also demonstrates the ability to select one sub-network that can be used for different inputs within the same task or domain.
-Specifically, we evaluate our models on math problems, coding tasks, the MMLU dataset, and machine translation tasks from Flores-101~\citep{goyal2022flores}.
-The examples from the same task or domains share the same instructions when selecting sub-networks.
-For MMLU, we manually merge similar subsets into one domain.
-For example, ``astronomy'', ``college physics'', ``conceptual physics'', and ``high school physics'' subsets are merged as the ``MMLU-physics'' domain for evaluation.
-We list the subsets included in each MMLU domain in Appendix~\ref{app: mmlu_domain_subset}.
+We design the following experiment to demonstrate the performance of our method with task-specific pruning.